tahameg/Sim_Busters_Hackathon_1/readme.md

-### Explaination and building instructions can be found in the folders.
+### Explainations and building instructions can be found in the folders.